-Having been introduced to these pads a few years ago and then losing them a year or so later due to the UK importer withdrawing from retail, we were desperate to find a viable alternative rather than keep sending to the USA.
+Having been introduced to Thinline a few years ago and then losing them a year or so later due to the UK importer withdrawing from retail, we were desperate to find a viable alternative rather than keep sending to the USA.
 During their absence from the UK we tried so many other products produced here, in Europe and the USA but nothing matched the incredible concussion absorbing properties and comfort for horse and rider that Thinline provided.

 These pads are perfect for any horse but a must for horses that have back issues especially kissing spine and they do not compromise saddle fit.

 Historically, equine products work on a compression basis, meaning they compress then spring back or, like gel, move away from pressure.

 What makes ThinLine unique is its technology.
 ThinLine is an open-cell foam which moves shock, weight, and heat laterally along the pad, boot, or girth.
 Beginning as a liquid, microscopic cells are poured into a mold then polarized so each cell lies end to end creating a tunnel.
-Another layer is poured in the mold and polarized in a new direction.
+Another layer is poured in the mould and polarised in a new direction.
 In each ThinLine pad, this process is repeated hundreds of times creating a honey comb matrix.
 This structure allows ThinLine to move shock, heat, and weight laterally, much like the ripple effect of throwing a stone into water.
 ThinLine products also carry tensile strength so that pressure is actually distributed.
 Behind every pressure point there is always a hollow point.
 ThinLine products work to relieve pressure points by adding to the hollow points.

 Impact moves across ThinLine producing a completely different ride your horse will love.
 Open cell technology transfers recoil off the horse’s back laterally rather than directly up into the base of the rider’s spine.
 The magic lies in the way ThinLine absorbs shock but allows the rider to truly feel the horses back.
 Motion is reduced by the rider and the horse and rider can work together in unison